 This results in persisting infections in humans and animals which cannot be controlled.
 Because of this, various types of medical interventions such as surgery, chemotherapy and stem cell therapy may become impossible.
 The development of new antibiotics might seem the obvious solution.
 However, most pharmaceutical industries do not see that a priority, because it is expensive and lengthy, often yields little to no profits – and more likely than not, a newly developed antibiotic will never even reach the market.
+'We are therefore waiting for a huge crisis to happen,' says researcher Nathaniel Martin, PhD, and head of the Biological Chemistry department at Leiden University, the Netherlands.

-"We are therefore waiting for a huge crisis to happen," says researcher Nathaniel Martin, professor, and head of the Biological Chemistry department at Leiden University, the Netherlands.
-"That's why as academic researchers we need to be proactive in addressing the issue of antibiotic resistance (AMR).
+'That's why as academic researchers we need to be proactive in addressing the issue of antibiotic resistance (AMR).
 We know that some bacteria become resistant because they can produce enzymes that break down antibiotics.
 We are trying to tackle that problem by developing enzyme inhibitors that prevent bacteria from destroying the antibiotics and thus maintaining their antibacterial activity.
 Another approach our research team is using to overcome resistance is by structurally modifying antibiotics.
-In this way, the bacteria are exposed to a 'new' antibiotic to which they are not resistant.
+In this way, the bacteria are exposed to a "new" antibiotic to which they are not resistant.
 Now, several years into the research, we are testing how well these modified antibiotics cure infections in animals.
 This is still the preclinical phase, but the results so far are very encouraging.
-If we can show that these new antibiotics are safe and effective in animals, the next step is to test them on humans."
+If we can show that these new antibiotics are safe and effective in animals, the next step is to test them on humans.'

 Partners who could hardly be further apart – yet have a lot in common – have united to fight resistant pathogens.
 The International Consortium for Anti-Infective Research (iCAIR) is based in Germany and Australia – separated by nearly 16,000 km as the crow flies.
 This has not stopped the research cooperation from achieving its objectives: the development of new agents against infections.